Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/z_combine.rst

 .. note:: Invisible Man Effect

-   If a foreground image with a higher Alpha than the background, is then mixed in the Z-combine with a slightly magnified background, the outline of the transparent area will distort the background, enough to make it look like seeing a part of the background through an invisible yet Fresnel-lens object.
+   If a foreground image with a higher Alpha than the background, is then mixed in the Z combine with a slightly magnified background, the outline of the transparent area will distort the background, enough to make it look like seeing a part of the background through an invisible yet Fresnel-lens object.